Rightpoint/RZBluetooth/README.md

 ![Bluetooth Sequence Diagram](Documentation/Simulated-Read.png)

 # Developing a Fake Peripheral
-This section explains the steps to develop a fake peripheral with a battery profile and use that peripheral inside a unit test.
+This section explains the steps to develop a fake peripheral with a battery service and use that peripheral inside a unit test.

-## Model Bluetooth Profile
+## Model Bluetooth Service
 The first step is to model the bluetooth service and characteristics with Core Bluetooth.

 ```obj-c